 Within the last five years, significant building retrofits and lighting upgrades have occurred at the Justice Center and Administration Building; funded in part by the Wisconsin Energy Efficiency and Conservation Block Grant award and/or Focus on Energy incentives.
 At the Justice Center, boiler system upgrades, HVAC (Heating, Ventilation & Air Conditioning) control upgrades, the replacement of A/C chillers, and the addition of a heat recovery unit are some of the major energy efficiency upgrades that have been performed in recent years.
 At the Administration Building, the facility’s chiller, air handling units, steam boiler, and chilled water and cooling tower pumps have been replaced with more efficient equipment.
 In addition, variable frequency drives have been installed to further reduce energy consumption.

-In these County facilities and others, large energy savings have been accomplished through lighting changes including; replacing incandescent lightbulbs with compact fluorescent lamps (CFLs), replacing T12 fluorescent lighting and ballasts with T8 fluorescent lighting, installing reflectors where applicable, using LED exit lights and traffic signal lights, and use of occupancy sensors and timers to reduce lighting costs.
+In these County facilities, which include several Planning and Parks Department facilities (Golf course maintenance building and clubhouses and HH Peters Youth Camp building), large energy savings have been accomplished through lighting changes including: replacing incandescent light bulbs with compact fluorescent lamps (CFLs), replacing T12 fluorescent lighting and ballasts with T8 fluorescent lighting, installing reflectors where applicable, using LED exit lights and traffic signal lights, LED lighting fixtures and use of occupancy sensors and timers to reduce lighting costs.
 In 2015, the County installed solar panels on Transit Services Building.
-In 2016 alone, the Energy Action Team implemented $114,583 in lighting replacements at the Justice Center and Highway Department Buildings.
+From 2016-2018, the Energy Action Team has been implementing $114,583 in lighting replacements at the Justice Center and Highway Department Buildings.

 International Migratory Bird Day (IMBD)